Shop Subscribe

 Arts & Crafts

 Kids are cartoon fanatics!
-Add their unbelievable digital savvy and you’ve got the perfect recipe for stop motion superstars.
-Why not try a stop motion lesson plan with your students?
-It’s as simple as:
+Add their unbelievable digital savvy, and you’ve got the perfect recipe for stop motion animation superstars.
+Why not try a stop motion animation lesson plan with your students?
+Follow our 101 art series model below!

-First, have your students create characters, vehicles, homes and buildings – whatever comes to them – out of your chosen material.
+First, have your students create characters, vehicles, homes, and buildings—whatever comes to them—out of your chosen material.
 You could sculpt your props out of air dry clay, create pipe cleaner people, or even build props out of found materials.
-It’s always a good idea to first sketch out initial ideas on paper before moving to your medium of choice.
+It’s always a good idea to sketch initial ideas on paper before moving to your medium of choice.

 Set up an impromptu studio.
-Using two sheets of white foam core to create a ground and a backdrop.
+Using two sheets of white foam core, create a ground and a backdrop.
 Be sure to set up your studio in a well-lit location.
-Windows provide great, natural light.
+Windows provide excellent natural lighting.

-You can use a digital camera, tablet, or phone to shoot your stop motion animation, but you’ll need a tripod to keep things steady (this is crucial for good stop motion videography!).
-You’ll also need to load stop motion software, like the iMotion HD app or Windows Movie Maker, to put together your animation.
+You can use a digital camera, tablet, or smartphone to shoot your stop motion animation, but you’ll need a tripod to keep things steady.
+This is crucial for good stop motion videography!
+You’ll also need to load stop motion software to assemble your animation.

-Consider taping or rubber-banding your camera to the tripod to avoid shakes and bumps in your footage and turn off your auto exposure to avoid flickering.
+Consider taping or rubber-banding your camera to the tripod to avoid shakes and bumps in your footage, and turn off auto exposure to avoid flickering.

-When you’re done shooting, load your images into your editing program and follow the instructions to create a fully animated stop motion video!
-Load the final, edited video onto a server like Vimeo or YouTube and host a screening for your class (don’t forget the popcorn!).
+When you’re done shooting, load the images into the editing program and follow the instructions to create a fully animated stop motion video!
+Load the final edited video onto a server like Vimeo or YouTube and host a screening for your class.
+Don’t forget the popcorn!

 Tagged With: 101 Art Series